shanelonergan/shanelonergan.github.io/_posts/2020-1-18-get-elements-by-class-name-from-scratch.md

    function checkChildren(child) {

       // check if the child has a matching class.
-If so, oush the the elements array if (child.classList.contains(className)) {
+If so, push the the elements array if (child.classList.contains(className)) {
          elements.push(child)
       }